 A hedge trimmer is a machine that cuts and prunes hedges and shrubs.
 The blade ranges from five to 26 inches long, ideal for cutting through branches up to 1/2- to 3/4-in. thick.
-Anything thicker requires a different pruning tool, says Vince Christofora, owner of Woodstock Hardware in Woodstock, New York.
+Anything thicker requires a different pruning tool, says Vince Christofora, owner of Woodstock Hardware, a full-service hardware store in Woodstock, New York.

 Types of Hedge Trimmers

-Hedge trimmers are grouped by their power source into three main categories: battery-, electric- and gas-powered.
+Hedge trimmers are grouped by their power source into three main categories: battery, electric- and gas-powered.
+Here’s a closer look at each one:

 Electric trimmers are less than ideal, he says, if the hedges are more than 200 feet away because the trimmer will start to lose power.
 You’ll also need a long extension cord that could cost up to $100.